 Regeneron Science Talent Search

-Deadline: November second week, including transcripts and recommendations; the deadline this year is November 13, 2019, 8pm Eastern Time.
+Deadline: November second week, including transcripts and recommendations; the deadline last year (2019) was November 13, 2019, 8pm Eastern Time.
 The final winners are announced at an awards gala in the following year's March; 2019's winners will be announced at the gala on March 10, 2020.

 Prize: Up to $250,000